jsfuentes/Code-Cheatsheet/Discussion/LanguageTypes.md

 Immutable, functions are first class

+Pros

-Can have simpler rules and take advantage of parallelism better
+- simpler rules
+- better parallelism because no race conditions
+- more bug free/easier to debug

+Cons

+- performance can be bad
+- harder to logic sometimes